franTarkenton/GitDemo/LessonPlan.md

       `git push origin master`

 - push: the git operation we are performing
-- origin: the shortname of the remote we are pushing to, could also spell out the remote name
+- origin: the short name of the remote we are pushing to, could also spell out the remote name
 - master: the name of the local branch we are pushing. (more on branches to come)

-Demo of remote:
+Steps that May take place that illustrate the benefit of a remote:
-1. create repository.
+1. you create a new git create repository.
-2. added some code
+2. add some code to the new repo
-3. staged that code and committed.
+3. add files to the git repo (stage/commit)
-4. create remote
+4. create remote a repository.
-5. push the code to the remote
+5. push the code to the remote.
+6. Share the remote url with team.
 6. ian clones the remote on his local machine
 7. ian makes changes, commits, and pushes (save changes to the remote)
 8. I make changes